Class-Incremental Learning with Repetition: Empirical Evaluation

 \subsection{Impact of Repetition in Long Streams}

 We investigate the impact of repetition in long streams ($N=500$) generated with $\gsamp$.
-For the long-stream experiments we also report the missing-classes accuracy (MCA) and seen-classes accuracy (SCA).
-MCA measure the accuracy over the classes that were seen before but are missing in the current experience, and SCA measure the accuracy over all seen classes up to the current experience.
+For the long-stream experiments, we also report the missing-classes accuracy (MCA) and seen-classes accuracy (SCA).
+MCA measures the accuracy over the classes that were seen before but are missing in the current experience, and SCA measures the accuracy over all seen classes up to the current experience.

 \paragraph{Missing Class Accuracy Increases Over Time}